marcusoftnet/marcusoftnet.github.io/_posts/2007-08-14-facebook-explosion.md

 blogger_orig_url: http://www.marcusoft.net/2007/08/facebook-explosion.html
 ---

 OK -
-something has happened on the net when i was on vacation.
+something has happened on the net when I was on vacation.
 The new site [www.facebook.com](http://www.facebook.com/) has suddenly exploded.
 With people, with functions and foremost with activity...